Bandhani: Process

 Bandhani is a method of binding small knots and dyeing them in different colours to produce beautiful patterns.
 This tying was normally done with fingernails for making.
 But in some places of Rajasthan, craftsmen wear a metal ring with a pointy nail to help plucking the cloth easily.

-The process of making a bandhani textile is not very tough, but is very time-consuming.
+The process of making a bandhani textile is not very difficult, but is very time-consuming.
 The fabric used for making Bandhani sarees and dupattas are loosely woven silk called Georgette, or cotton known as Malmal.
 The knots are tightly tied, and the rest of the fabric is dyed in multiple stages.
 This leaves the knots undyed and hence a beautiful flower-like pattern appears all over the cloth as a design.

 Mulmul (fine muslin), handloom or silk cloth were the traditional choices but now chiffon, georgette and crepe are also being used as base fabrics for Bandhani.
 This cloth is washed to remove traces of starch, and then bleached to attain a clear base.
 It is then folded into two or four layers depending on the thickness of the cloth.
-A designer marks the layout of the pattern on the material using wooden blocks dipped in geru, a natural clay earth pigment mixed with water. the cloth is tied from the areas not to be dyed.
-Th process requires patience, expertise and meticulousness on part of the artist.
+A designer marks the layout of the pattern on the material using wooden blocks dipped in geru, a natural clay earth pigment mixed with water.
+The cloth is tied from the areas not to be dyed.
+The process requires patience, expertise and meticulousness on part of the artist.
 The folds of the material within the small motif have to be lifted and tied together.
 The material with the first set of ties is dyed yellow.
 The material is again tied and dyed into red or green.
 The artist moves from lighter to darker shades and the use of more and varied colours makes the process complicated.
-If the border has to be darker all the lighter parts are tied and covered with plastics foil and the edges are dyed with the required colors.
+If the border has to be darker all the lighter parts are tied and covered with plastic foil and the edges are dyed with the required colors.
 Repeated tying and dyeing produces elaborate designs.
 The designs may run into a single motif and or a combination of large and small motif alternating in some order.